ebensing/gh-benchmarks/README.md

 {
   title : "Multi-Bar Title",
   type : "multiBar",
-  config : { values : [
+  units : "english name for the units of measure", config : { values : [
-    { taskTitle : "title of the task", field : "field 1" },
+    { taskTitle : "title of the task", field : "field 1", title : "name on graph" },
-    { taskTitle : "title of the task", field : "field 2" },
+    { taskTitle : "title of the task", field : "field 2", title : "name on graph" },
-    { taskTitle : "title of the task", field : "field 3" },
+    { taskTitle : "title of the task", field : "field 3", title : "name on graph" },
-    { taskTitle : "title of the task", field : "field 4" }
+    { taskTitle : "title of the task", field : "field 4", title : "name on graph" }
   ] }
 }
 ```